senlin/so-clean-up-wp-seo/README.md

 * removes the overview dashboard widget that was introduced in version 2.3 of the Yoast SEO plugin
 * removes GSC (Google Search Console) nag that was introduced in Yoast SEO 2.3.3
 * remove yst_opengraph_image_warning nag that was sneakily added to the Yoast SEO plugin without adding anything to the changelog
+* remove + icon from new Edit screen UI as it serves only to show an ad for the premium version of Yoast SEO

 If you like the SO Clean Up Yoast SEO plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
 Alternatively you are welcome to make a [donation](http://so-wp.com/donations/).
 Thanks!